A trip to the Chausey Islands:

 the most unusual way

-Weigh anchor, hoist the sails and cast off on the last French cod fishing ship, heading for the Chausey archipelago!
-A day on board the Marité is the perfect way to enjoy an unforgettable experience.
+Weigh anchor, hoist the sails and cast off on the bisquine "La Granvillaise", heading for the Chausey archipelago!
+A day on board the boat is the perfect way to enjoy an unforgettable experience.

 You’ll leave Granville harbour in the morning and drop anchor in Chausey at lunchtime.
-After a picnic on board, you’ll be taken by RIB to one of the islets of the archipelago.
-At the end of the day, you’ll head back to Granville, with the opportunity to participate in the different tasks on board.
+After 3 hours of sailing, the boat anchors in the Sound or in the heart of the archipelago, depending on the tide coefficient.
+At the end of the day, you’ll head back to Granville.

 Book